sim2126/Google-Play-Store-Reviews-Sentiment-Analysis/README.md

 ### 2. Model Implementation & Evaluation

 * **Baseline Model (VADER)**: `vaderSentiment` is used as a zero-shot, rule-based classifier.
-It calculates a compound sentiment score which is then mapped to our positive, neutral, or negative labels.
+It calculates a compound sentiment score which is then mapped to positive, neutral, or negative labels.
 * **ML Model (Logistic Regression)**: A `LogisticRegression` classifier from `scikit-learn` is trained on TF-IDF features extracted from the review text.
 This model learns from the specific vocabulary of the app reviews.
 * **Pre-trained Model (DistilBERT)**: A pre-trained `DistilBERT` model, fine-tuned for sentiment analysis, is used via the `transformers` library pipeline.
 This model leverages deep learning to understand language context and semantics.
 * **Evaluation Metrics**: All models are evaluated on the test set using a weighted average for precision, recall, and F1-score to account for class imbalance.
 Accuracy and detailed classification reports are also generated.